javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/dependencies.md

 - **Default disallow message:** When an import is disallowed because it doesn't match any rule and the default is `"disallow"`, the message includes the file type with captured values and the dependency type with captured values:

   `No rule allowing this dependency was found.
-File is of type 'components' with family 'molecules' and elementName 'molecule-c'.
+File is of type 'component' with family 'molecules' and elementName 'molecule-c'.
 Dependency is of type 'modules' with domain 'domain-a' and elementName 'module-a'`

 - **Rule violation message:** When a specific rule disallows an import, the message includes which rule triggered it:

-  `Importing elements of type 'components' with family 'atoms' and elementName '*-a' is not allowed in elements of type 'helpers' with elementName 'helper-c'.
+  `Importing elements of type 'component' with family 'atoms' and elementName '*-a' is not allowed in elements of type 'helper' with elementName 'helper-c'.
 Disallowed in rule 1`

 - **Dependency kind message:** For TypeScript imports, the message also includes the dependency kind:

-  `Importing kind "value" from elements of type 'components' with family 'atoms' and elementName '*-a' as 'value' is not allowed in elements of type 'helpers' with elementName 'helper-c'.
+  `Importing kind "value" from elements of type 'component' with family 'atoms' and elementName '*-a' as 'value' is not allowed in elements of type 'helper' with elementName 'helper-c'.
 Disallowed in rule 1`

 ### Custom Messages with Templates